giannosfor/NodePara/README.md

 fields and cow pastures.
 Let’s consider a very simplified model of a cellular phone network in a sparsely populated area.
-We are given the locations of n base stations, specified as points bl ..... bn in the plane.
-We are also given the locations of n cellular phones, specified as points Pl .....
-Pn in the plane.
+We are given the locations of n base stations, specified as points b1,.....,bn in the plane.
+We are also given the locations of n cellular phones, specified as points p1,.....,pn in the plane.
 Finally, we are given’a range parameter A > 0.
 We call the set of cell phones fully connected if it is possible to assign each phone to a base station in such a way that